Muhammed-Rajab/Imagine/README.md

 | Form data | Type       | Description                                                                 |
 | :-------- | :--------- | :-------------------------------------------------------------------------- |
 | `image`   | `jpeg/png` | **required**.
 The image file to which the transformation must be applied to |

+## 💡 What I Learned from Building This

+✨ The importance of project structure as it scales: Before diving into coding a new project, carefully consider its structure and organization to ensure smooth growth and maintainability.

+🚀 The efficiency of following the `MVP` (Minimum Viable Product) approach: When time is limited, building an initial version with essential features can be highly effective.
+Additional features can be added incrementally later.

+🌿 Take a moment to pause, unwind, and admire your accomplishments.
+You're doing fantastic!
+Keep up the great work! 🎉